Voyent/bridgeit.js/docs/bridgeit-auth-service.md

 After connecting to BridgeIt Services, any BridgeIt service API may be used without needing to re-authenticate.
-After successfully connecting, an authentication token will be stored in session storage and available through `bridgeit.services.auth.getAccessToken()`.
+After successfully connecting, an authentication token will be stored in session storage and available through `bridgeit.services.auth.getLastAccessToken()`.
 This authentication information will automatically be used by other BridgeIt API calls, so the token does not be included in subsequent calls, but is available if desired.

 A simple example of connecting to the BridgeIt Services and then making a service call is the following: